andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

     full_name TEXT);
 ```

-Type `\d customers` to "describe" the table you just created.
+Type `\d customers` to "describe" the customers table you just created.

 Using the same CSV file from an earlier article (or create a couple sample rows like below), load it into PostgreSQL using the COPY command.